GeauxWeisbeck4/andrews-logseq-graph/pages/1 Using JavaScript.md

 				    return isEmpty(tree) ?
 0 : tree.height;
 				  };
 				  ```
+		- #### Example `arrow2.js`
-		- If you use short version and want to return an object, enclose it in parentheses like in `arrow2.js`
+			- If you use short version and want to return an object, enclose it in parentheses like in
 		-